rodw/rodw.github.com/article/how-to-develop-a-sourcing-strategy.md

 One of the most useful aspects, for our purposes here, is the contrast between the color of each function-bubble and the color of the background gradient at the same point.

-Where they are the same, or similar, colors there is a close alignment between our *current* method of sourcing that function and the *desired* method of sourcing, according to our strategy.
+Where the colors are the same (or similar), there is a close alignment between our *current* method of sourcing that function and the *desired* method of sourcing, according to our strategy.

-Where they are different, our current method of sourcing that function is different than what we'd like it to be.
+Where the colors are different, our current method of sourcing that function is different than what we'd like it to be.

 The larger the bubble, the more money we're investing in the supplier, so our attention should probably first turn to large, high-contrast bubbles.